Apple Enters Facebook’s Space with iOS 15 Social Features

 Soon, iPhone users will be able to hold FaceTime video calls with Android and Windows users for the first time.
-They will also be able to use a new feature called SharePlay, which lets you hold a FaceTime call and watch a streaming movie, listen to music, or share your screen with your contacts.
-IMessage is getting a boost as well, with new features that make it easier to share web links, photos, Apple Music tracks and Apple News articles with your contacts.
+They will also be able to use a new feature called SharePlay.
+This feature lets you hold a FaceTime call and watch a streaming movie, listen to music, or share your screen with your contacts. iMessage is also getting a boost.
+New features make it easier to share web links, photos, Apple Music tracks, and Apple News articles with your contacts.

 In short, Apple is laying the groundwork for a suite of social features designed to let you do a lot of what you would normally do on Instagram and Facebook, only with more emphasis on privacy.
 Think of it as a watered-down social network without all the bloat and annoying stuff you find in other apps.

-It’s the kind of stuff that will drive Facebook CEO Mark Zuckerberg absolutely crazy.watch nowVIDEO08:06Apple reveals iOS 15 at WWDC
+It’s the kind of stuff that will drive Facebook CEO Mark Zuckerberg absolutely crazy.

 Zuckerberg has already said he considers Apple a major competitor, largely because of apps like FaceTime and iMessage that come preinstalled on the more than 1 billion Apple gadgets in use around the world.

-On top of that, Facebook late last year started an anti-Apple PR and advertising blitz over a new iOS privacy feature that limits how companies like Facebook can use your personal data to send you targeted ads.
+Late last year, Facebook launched an anti-Apple PR and ad campaign.
+It targeted a new iOS privacy feature.
+The update limits how companies like Facebook use personal data for targeted ads.
 (Facebook makes most of its money from ads, and needs that targeting data for its ads to be effective.)

 It’s no coincidence Zuckerberg took a swipe at the 30% fee Apple collects from many app makers on the iPhone just hours before Apple’s big event on Monday.